 While it is important to review the list of what is up for replacement that year, a review of the “Current Inventory” is also crucial to our planning and budget for future years.
 Accurate inventory is critical, not just for AM but also for Risk Management.

-Asset Management is scheduled around the timing of Bridge Week each year, around the end of Aril to the middle of May.
+Asset Management is scheduled around Bridge Week each year, normally around the end of Aril to the middle of May.
 The last week of replacements line up with Bridge Week and begin two weeks prior to that.
 The reasons for this timing is to ensure that the lab and classrooms will be accessible (no scheduled classes), that computers can be replaced for faculty who aren’t on campus in the summer, and that funding for the project can be established.

 Click here for Current Computer Specifications